Pipeline YAML Reference#

 The fail_fast

-property enables you to set a policy for a pipeline when one of
+property enables you to set a policy for a pipeline in the event that one of

 and cancel